The Mellon Grant in Arts & Humanities Summer Research Institute

 Each faculty member will receive a $7,500 stipend to complete their research over the course of the summer and a $1,000 travel award.
 The research assistant selected by the faculty member to work on the faculty member’s project will receive $3,500.

-Awardees must participate in the opening research symposium, the summer brown bags, and the fall 2020/spring 2021 curriculum and pedagogy workshops.
+Awardees must participate in the opening research symposium and the fall 2021/spring 2022 curriculum and pedagogy workshops.

 Awardees must produce a scholarly written product or exhibit and distribute it for publication or exhibition.